-Trustees are sought from the local community, local businesses, local government, the parent body and the staff body.
+Trustees are sought from the local community, local businesses, the parent body and the staff body.

 Parent Trustees are elected by parents and individuals exercising parental responsibility of registered students at Godalming College.
-Staff Trustees are elected by the staff body.
+Staff Trustees are elected by the staff body and appointed by the board/members.